Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 Are you ready to fuck her?

-These words penetrated my deadline focus–20 feet away–on the patio of our local Co-op cafe.
+These words penetrate my focus–on deadline–20 feet away–on the patio of our local Co-op cafe.

 I look up from my laptop.
 I wait.